 New Yorkers notoriously don't venture outside of their own neighborhoods.
 If you live below 14th Street, chances are you haven't spent much time uptown.
 If your apartment is on the Upper West Side, forget about FiDi.
 And don't even get us started on how little time Manhattanites spend in Brooklyn.
-If you're guilty as charged and don't have time to get away this summer, why not try a staycation right here in New York City?
+If you're guilty as charged and want to get away without venturing too far, why not try a staycation right here in New York City?

-The city never sleeps, but NYC staycations are great for a myriad of things: a sleeping cure in a NYC hotel that boasts soundproof windows; an excuse to spend time outside of your own borough and explore the tourist attractions you normally avoid like the plague, or simply a relaxing weekend that doesn't include chores or cooking—and where you can spend your time trying the restaurants that have been on your list forever.
+The city never sleeps, but NYC staycations are great for a myriad of things: A sleeping cure in a NYC hotel that boasts soundproof windows; an excuse to spend time outside of your own borough and explore the tourist attractions you normally avoid like the plague, or simply a relaxing weekend that doesn't include chores or cooking.
+As well, it's where you can spend your time trying the restaurants that have been on your list forever.
 Convinced?
 Here are the best staycation ideas in NYC.

-Stay: Check in to The Viceroy, a stunning property on 57th Street just two blocks from Central Park with a rooftop bar boasting some of New York City's best views.
+Stay: Check in to Le Méridien Central Park, a stunning property on 57th Street just two blocks from Central Park with a rooftop bar boasting some of New York City's best views.

 The Lower East Side is known for its gritty, fashion-forward edge and nightlife.
 Take a staycation in the area to discover all that it has to offer.